Creating a Contact Us or feedback page

 - Go the contact record for the Contact Us member and enter the instructions you want to display in the membership field you created.

-- From the member privacy settings, include this field as a subtitle after Last name First name.
+- Go to the global member privacy settings (not the privacy settings for the Contact Us member).
+From there, include the instructions field as a subtitle after Last name First name.
 The instructions now appear as a subtitle on the email member form.

 Removing the breadcrumbs